Tristan has been adopted!

-Tristan is going to need to be trained now.
+Tristan is going to need a family who will do training with her.
 She does not seem to have very many manners.
 She is very sweet and loving and friendly but she does now know her basic commands and she is pushy with getting what she wants.
 We are working very hard to get her house-trained.
 She is smart and I think she will catch on to this quickly.
 We have also been very good with trying to make her sit before she received any attention or treats.
 I think she has already caught on to this.
 I told you she was smart.
 We are also working on some other commands with her just for fun because she seems to like a challenge.

 Tristan seems to want to be that special dog for somebody really badly.
 I’m sure she will be a very loyal dog for her person.
 I am seeing that she could also be protective of that person and that is not a healthy trait for a dog.
-When I had her on my lap last night and my oldest son came into the room, she growled and showed her teeth to warm him to stay away.
-I took her off my lap and put her in the hallway where she went up to my son and let him pet her.
+She tends to be protective of her person and if someone approaches while she is on your lap, she has growled and showed her teeth to warm “stay away”.
+Once off the lap, she will allow that same person to pet her.
+This is an area she needs work in and because of this, she cannot go to a home with children.
 She likes everybody in the family but seems to want to be the one and only.
 We will continue to help her realize that people and other animals are not a threat to her.
 This is something very important that her adopters will have to follow through on.
 She needs to be socialized and shown that she is not the boss.
 She requires boundaries and an owner who will not let her get away with trying to dominate any situation.